 "Whatever!"
 Carlos Marquez answers, "This can't end well.
-And so far we've been talking about direct investment in the production of real goods.
+Most politicians and pundits talk about direct investment in the production of real goods.
 The principal structure on Wall Street is a build of investment in finance and trading of previously issued stocks and securities that have little effect on production.
 Speculation and the bubbles speculators create are even more abstract than everyday Wall St activities."

 "I see."
 Lefty has been listening.
-"If all the chickens finance banks or trade stocks and securities that financed bakeries and none bake bread, there'll be none for the Little Red Hen to share, regardless of anyone's contributions to the non work of first, second and n levels of abstraction of finance."
+"If all the chickens finance banks or trade stocks and securities that financed bakeries and none actually bake bread, there'll be none for the Little Red Hen to share, regardless of anyone's contributions to the non work of first, second and n levels of abstraction of finance."